GluuFederation/docs-gluu-server-prod/docs/source/authn-guide/customauthn.md

 ## Adding Libraries

+Additional libraries can be added as needed in oxTrust.
+Navigate to `Configuration` > `Organization configuration`.

-Pure Python libraries can be added to `/opt/gluu/python/libs`, and jar files can be added to  `/opt/gluu/jetty/oxauth/lib/ext`.
+If preferred, pure Python libraries can also be added to `/opt/gluu/python/libs`, and jar files can be added to  `/opt/gluu/jetty/oxauth/lib/ext`.

 !!!
 Note
     jar files should be added within chroot.